preflightsh/preflight.sh/README.md

 # Preflight.sh

 [Preflight.sh](https://preflight.sh/) is a command-line tool that scans your codebase for launch readiness.
 Identifies missing configuration, integration issues, security concerns, SEO metadata gaps, and other common mistakes before you deploy to production.
+[View the changelog here.](https://changelog.preflight.sh/)

 Don’t embarrass yourself in production.
 Just run the command.